commonhaus/foundation/bylaws/3-cf-council.md

 ## Meetings, Procedures and Decision-Making

-The CFC uses electronic and asynchronous methods for meetings and decision-making, catering to our globally distributed membership.
+The CFC uses electronic and (where possible) asynchronous methods for meetings and decision-making, catering to our globally distributed membership.
 This facilitates inclusive participation and effective governance.

 - **Regular Meetings**: Quarterly online meetings focusing on strategic and operational discussions.
 - **Annual General Meeting (AGM)**: Reviews the annual report and sets future plans, held online.